-KU welcomes Oklahoma, FOX Sports Big Noon to Lawrence for homecoming
+KU welcomes Oklahoma, Fox Sports Big Noon to Lawrence for homecoming

 Campus got an earful Friday afternoon as F-16s did a practice run.
 It only helps build the excitement leading up to the block party on Friday night.
 Then, game day.

-FOX Big Noon Kickoff starts Saturday at 9 a.m.
+Fox Big Noon Kickoff starts Saturday at 9 a.m.
 The game starts at 11.
-You can watch both on FOX4.